status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

 ![](https://i.imgur.com/l65ICZ2.png)

-Select the `beacon_nodes_Grafana_dashboard.json`  from the `nim-beacon-chain/grafana/` folder and click on `Import`
+Select the `beacon_nodes_Grafana_dashboard.json`  from the `nimbus-eth2/grafana/` folder and click on `Import`

 ![](https://i.imgur.com/SoU5Isz.png)

-You'll be directed to the dashboard where you'll be able to gain insights into the performance of `nim-beacon-chain` and your validators
+You'll be directed to the dashboard where you'll be able to gain insights into the performance of `nimbus-eth2` and your validators

 ![](https://i.imgur.com/aIfJ1iT.png)